-In August 2016, the FASB issued ASU 2016-15, Statement of Cash Flows (Topic 230) - Classification of Certain Cash Receipts and Cash Payments, which is guidance to address diversity in practice with respect to how certain cash receipts and cash payments are presented and classified in the statement of cash flows.
+In August 2016, the FASB issued ASU No. 2016-15, Statement of Cash Flows (Topic 230) - Classification of Certain Cash Receipts and Cash Payments, which is guidance to address diversity in practice with respect to how certain cash receipts and cash payments are presented and classified in the statement of cash flows.
 The updated guidance addresses eight specific cash flow issues with the objective of reducing the existing diversity that occurs in practice.
 The guidance is effective for annual and interim periods beginning after December 15, 2017.
-The Company is currently evaluating the potential impact of the new guidance.
+The Company has adopted this guidance effective January 1, 2018 and the adoption of the guidance did not have a material impact on the Company's financial statements.